 Each year, on the Saturday before Father's Day, the Township holds a "Block Party" during which a portion of Route 100 is closed to hold the event.
 Local vendors participate in this street fair and there are many activities for families with young children.
 Fireworks cap off the evening.
-(Unfortunately, due to the COVID-19 pandemic, the Block Party was cancelled in 2020 and 2021)
+(Unfortunately, due to the COVID-19 pandemic, the Block Party was cancelled in 2020 and 2021 but a record turnout enjoyed the Block Party in 2022!)